javaeryang/plusxposed/README.md

-### this is a open source projects, main code is in plusxposed module, and the app module is an sample test.
+### this is a open source projects, main code is in plusxposed module, and the app module is a sample test.